-Florida Atlantic University Cyber Infrastructure Plan 2016–2021
+Florida Atlantic University Cyber infrastructure Plan

-As part of the strategy to make Florida Atlantic University a top-tier research university, the Office of Information Technology strives to provide the experience and technology to support cutting-edge education and innovative scientific research.
+As part of the strategy to make Florida Atlantic University a top-tier research university, the Office of Information Technology (OIT) strives to provide the experience and technology to support cutting-edge education and innovative scientific research.
 FAU plans to enhance and build the IT infrastructure across numerous campuses in support of these goals.

-- 10 Gb/s Link to Florida Lambda Rail in Boca Raton
+10 Gb/s link to Florida Lambda Rail in Boca Raton

-- 10 Gb/s Link to Florida Lambda Rail in Jupiter
+10 Gb/s link to Florida Lambda Rail in Jupiter

-- Full Membership in the Sunshine State Education & Research Computing Alliance (SSERCA) since February 2014
+Full membership in the Sunshine State Education & Research Computing Alliance (SSERCA) since February 2014

-- Full Membership in InCommon since Spring 2012
+Full membership in InCommon since Spring 2012

 Services and Expertise